HectorMF/JLoL/README.md

 ## Exception Handling

 JLoL uses a custom unchecked exception to handle invalid queries made to the League of Legends servers.
 As the exceptions are unchecked, handling them is not enforced by the compiler.
-Below is an example on how to handle InvalidQueryException:
+Below is an example of how to handle an InvalidQueryException:

 ```java
 	try{